benderCRC/laptopKS/README.md

 wget https://github.com/benderCRC/laptopKS/blob/KDE/kde/kde.zip?raw=true
 ```

-# Info on the KDE settings folder
+# Info on the KDE settings folder (IF YOU WANT TO REDO OR CHANGE SETTINGS)

 ## KDE Settings (OPTIONAL)